adamsilver/adamsilver.io-jekyll/_posts/2015-08-16-progressively-enhanced-javascript.md

 While there are many [myths about progressive enhancement](http://www.sitepoint.com/javascript-dependency-backlash-myth-busting-progressive-enhancement/) I want to point out two in particular.

-First, unobstrusive Javascript (placing Javascript in external files), does not, in anyway, mean it's progresively enhanced.
+First, unobstrusive Javascript (placing Javascript in external files), does not, in anyway, mean it's progressively enhanced.

 Second, this is not about people who disable Javascript.
 Yes, some people do disable it but it's not the main problem.
 [Everyone has Javascript, Right?](http://kryogenix.org/code/browser/everyonehasjs.html) shows the many points of failure.

-The last of those—*using Javascript that the browser doesn't recognise*—is the main thing we need to discuss.
+The last of those points—*using Javascript that the browser doesn't recognise*—is what we need to discuss.
 Javascript—unlike HTML and CSS—doesn't degrade gracefully without intervention.

 For example, `<input type="email">` degrades gracefully into a text box.
 And `border-radius` degrades gracefully by not showing rounded corners.
 No problem.